-The recent release of the Temporary Regulations under 263(a) has changed the manner in which the residual basis of existing assets is handled following removal on a remodeling project.
+The release of the September 2013 IRS tangible property regulations (TD9636) under Sections 162(a) 263(a) has changed the manner in which the residual basis of existing assets is handled following removal on a remodeling project.
 In the past, demolished assets had to be carried on the client’s books until the full cost had been recovered and ultimately retired.
 Now, however, the value of the removed assets can be written off as abandoned components (Note: This only applies to 39-year real property).
 Not only does this regulation take effect immediately, but an owner can also write off removed components from remodeling projects performed during the past ten years by filing a Form 3115 (Change in Accounting Method).

 Lindon Engineering Services has now developed its own procedure for identifying, quantifying and estimating the cost of the removed 39-year property.
 Our clients can now realize an additional write-off equal to the value of the abandoned assets less the accumulated depreciation of these components.
 The result is an additional write-off in the year incurred and the retirement of the disposed assets.